 Factors influencing that rate of growth for dentists are many of the same factors driving the overall health care industry, primarily among them, demographics and technology.
 As we age, we need more health care services of all sorts, including dental care.
 Technological advances are a driver in the field because they make available services that simply did not exist before and improve the ones that did.
 Already in the early 2000s, the American Dental Trade Association was explaining that nearly half of dentists revenues were being generated from procedures and treatments that were not available 20 years earlier.

 Today’s market size is the total estimated revenue earned by offices of dentists in the United States in 2000 and in 2012.

 Year: 2000 and 2012

 Market size: $58.8 billion and $104.3 billion respectively

 Sources: “Table 8.1.
-Health Care and Social Assistance (NAICS 62)–Estimated Revenue for Employer Firms: 2002 Through 2010,” page 171, Service Annual Survey 2010, Issued in February 2012, U.S. Census Bureau, a link to which is offered here.
-Data for years before 2002 come from the Service Annual Survey 2003, available from the same web site.
-The data from 2011 and 2012 come from the “Estimated Quarterly Revenue for Employer Firms, Fourth Quarter 2003 Through Fourth Quarter 2012, part of the same Annual and Quarterly Services tracking done by the Census Bureau in preparing their annual report.
+Health Care and Social Assistance (NAICS 62)–Estimated Revenue for Employer Firms: 2002 Through 2010,” Service Annual Survey 2010, U.S. Census Bureau, February 2012, page 171, a link to which is offered here.
+Data for years before 2002 come from the Service Annual Survey 2003, available from the same website.
+The data from 2011 and 2012 come from the “Estimated Quarterly Revenue for Employer Firms, Fourth Quarter 2003 Through Fourth Quarter 2012,” part of the same Annual and Quarterly Services tracking done by the Census Bureau in preparing their annual report.
 The quarterly data are available here.
-Jeffrey R. Lavers, “Market Trends in Dentistry,” Dentistry iQ, available online here.
+Jeffrey R. Lavers, “Market Trends in Dentistry,” Dental Economics, available online here.

 Original Source: U.S. Department of Commerce, Bureau of the Census